Carnivores Tour

-The Carnivores Tour was a co-headlining concert tour by American rock bands Linkin Park and Thirty Seconds to Mars.
+The Carnivores Tour was a co-headlining concert tour by the American rock bands Linkin Park and Thirty Seconds to Mars.
 It was launched in support of Linkin Park's sixth studio album The Hunting Party (2014) and Thirty Seconds to Mars' fourth studio album Love, Lust, Faith and Dreams (2013).
 The joint tour was officially announced in March 2014 at a press conference, with the full itinerary being revealed.
 It began on August 8, 2014 in West Palm Beach, Florida and ended on September 19 in Concord, California, visiting arenas and stadiums throughout North America.
 It was promoted by Live Nation and sponsored in-part by Infinity.
 American rock band AFI served as the opening act for the tour.

 During the concert tour, Linkin Park and Thirty Seconds to Mars promoted greener touring practices and worked with Music for Relief, a non-profit organization to support disaster relief and programs to protect the environment.
 The Carnivores Tour received general critical acclaim, with critics praising both artists' performance abilities and the production of the show.
 The concert at the Hollywood Bowl in Los Angeles, California, was filmed and streamed live over the interactive social platform VyRT.